vtex/shoreline/styleguides/brand-ui/src/components/Accordion/README.md

 ### Section Disabled

-For this, you just need to pass the a list of index of the section that must be disabled to the `disabled` accordion prop.
+For this, you just need to pass the list of indexes of the section that must be disabled to the `disabled` accordion prop.

 ```jsx
 import { Accordion, useAccordion } from '@brand-ui'